Modern world

 -

-Tradition requires constant conversion.
-It's no picnic!
-Tradition requires constant effort.
-And even the most important effort: that of not forgetting.
-Tradition is of little use for remembering; it serves primarily to not forget.
-It loses its Continue reading
+Tradition demands constant conversion.
+It's no easy task!
+Tradition requires a perpetual effort.
+And even the most important effort of all: that of not forgetting.
+Tradition is of little use for remembering; its primary purpose is to prevent forgetting.
+It loses its… Continue reading

 -